Attend our public talk on Jean-Paul Marat — one of the leading political figures of the French Revolution. An exhibit and reception will follow.

 About the event:

 Prof. Keith Baker (Stanford University) will be joining us as honorary speaker to give a talk on Jean-Paul Marat: Prophet of Terror, in celebration of the French Revolution Collection that is now available at UBC Library in partnership with the Department of French, Hispanic & Italian Studies.
-The talk will be followed by a reception, sponsored by the Consulate General of France in Vancouver.
+The talk will be followed by a reception sponsored by the Consulate General of France in Vancouver, along with an exhibit hosted by the UBC Library.
+All are welcome!

 About the speaker: